Bereavement Services

 Invitations are sent to bereaved families whose relative has died under the care of St. Francis Hospice in the previous 4 to 6 months.
 The events are held at 7.30pm on a Wednesday evening in the Centre for Continuing Studies in St Francis Hospice Raheny and Blanchardstown.

-Here is a link to a recording of a previous talk https://vimeo.com/432412572/19380d2ad3
+Here is a link to listen to a previous a recording - Bereavement Talk

 If you would like to attend a Bereavement Information Evening, please contact the Social Work Secretary at bereavement@sfh.ie with your contact details.